Celebrating 25 years

 The tradition continues

-In 1995, the Manitou Springs Chamber of Commerce started the first coffin races in the nation, in memory of a beloved member of the community.
-In the years since, the races have grown into an often copied but never equaled Manitou Springs tradition.
+In 1995, the Manitou Springs Chamber of Commerce started the first coffin races in the nation, in memory of a beloved member of Manitou Springs.
+In the years since, the races have grown into an often-copied-but-never-equaled Manitou Springs tradition.

 be part of the race